Hi,

 Quick info about Manimahesh

-Though the trek gets open earlier for trekking, but the official yatra dates are chosen on the religious as well as weather basis.
-This year it started on Janmashtmi(25 Aug) and yet to end on the Radha Ashtmi(9th September).
-The advantages of following these dates- first is linked with the religious beliefs of maximum blessings from lord, and second is the free food and accommodation facilities.
+Though the trek gets open earlier for trekking, the official yatra dates are chosen on a religious as well as weather basis.
+This year it started on Janmashtmi(25 Aug) and is yet to end on the Radha Ashtmi(9th September).

 This facility is called 'Langar.'
-Therefore Langars are available at almost every 2 kilometers of a stretch along the trek.
-Others who don't get the spot at these heights, set up their Langars along the road up to Hadsar.
+Therefore, Langars are available at almost every 2 kilometers of a stretch along the trek.
+Others who don't get the spot at these heights set up their Langars along the road up to Hadsar.
 This way, Langars starts a long way back, from Nurpur or Chamba.

 Blessed with such facilities, a person doesn't need to spend a single penny to take the blessings from lord Shiva, all you need is, to reach Chamba and Hadsar and then the determination and strength to reach the Manimahesh lake.